Troubleshooting Web source issues

 Source rescan schedule

-Symptom: Recent changes to website pages aren’t reflected in the Content Browser (platform-ca | platform-eu | platform-au).
-Click for likely cause and resolutionCause:
+Recent changes to site items aren’t reflected in the Content Browser (platform-ca | platform-eu | platform-au).
+Likely cause and resolutionCause

-Resolution: Make sure the rescan schedule is enabled and that its recurrence settings are adequate. |
+Resolution Make sure the rescan schedule is enabled and that its recurrence settings are adequate. |

 |